 ○ Phone – Requires the sender to supply the recipient’s phone number so an SMS code can be sent when their signature is needed

-The Show CC to the left of the recipient list exposes a field where you can carbon copy (CC) any email address that you want to view the agreement, without them having signing/approval access.
+The Show CC link under the recipient list exposes a field where you can carbon copy (CC) any email address that you want to view the agreement, without them having signing/approval access.

 The Message section contains two fields that can dramatically improve your success, and if you have configured your personal template, these fields will be auto-populated with the values you have defined.